-- 7.01 A pupil who has been identified as having a SEND and is on the SEND register, either under the category of SEND Support or EHC Plan, has their progress carefully monitored every term by the teacher, SENCO and Senior Leadership Team.
+- 7.1 A pupil who has been identified as having SEND and is on the SEND register, either under the category of SEND Support or EHC Plan, has their progress carefully monitored every term by the teacher, SENCO and Senior Leadership Team.
 This then highlights any areas of concern or underachievement, taking into account the pupil's difficulties, and action is taken, identifying which wave of support the pupil is receiving.
-Alongside this, the pupil will have their own one-page profile which identifies their barriers to learning, needs, clear outcomes and incorporates the assess/plan/do/review graduated approach set out by the Code of Practice (Jan 2015).
+Alongside this, the pupil will have their own onepage profile/Supporting Me to Learn Plan, which identifies their barriers to learning, needs, clear outcomes and incorporates the 'assess/ plan/ do/ review' graduated approach set out by the SEND Code of Practice (Jan 2015).
 The class teachers are responsible for maintaining, updating and evidencing progress according to the outcomes described in the plan.
-Alongside the one-page profile, some pupils will have a personalised provision timetable, which shows when the pupil is receiving provision that is in addition to or different from their peers.
-These will both be reviewed as part of the "assess / plan / do / review" process every term, involving a meeting with the parent and pupil.
+Alongside the onepage profile, some pupils will have a personalised provision timetable, which shows when the pupil is receiving provision that is in addition to or different from their peers.
+These will both be reviewed as part of the 'assess / plan / do / review' process every term, involving a meeting with the parents/carers and pupil.
 The SENCO may also be in attendance.
-If we identify that we are unable to fully meet the needs of a pupil through our own provision arrangements, we can then refer to external agencies and professionals to complete a My Support Plan. - 7.02 Pupils and parents/carers are involved at every part of the process, their considerations and views will be taken into account and termly review meetings will be arranged.
+If they identify that they are unable to fully meet the needs of a pupil through their own provision arrangements, they can then refer to external agencies and professionals, to complete a My Support Plan. - 7.2 Pupils and parents/carers are involved at every part of the process, their considerations and views will be taken into account and termly review meetings will be arranged.
 The teacher, parent and pupil will be fully aware of their role in meeting the outcomes and helping the pupil overcome their barriers to learning.